Aged Rum

 The strangest rum fact: When Admiral Nelson died in the Battle of Tralfager, his body was preserved during the voyage home in a cask of rum before it was laid to rest.

-Following World War II, rum became fashionable in pre-Castro Cuba where luxury hotels and bars in Havana were notorious for their rum-based cocktails.
-Ernest Hemingway's favorite cocktail, a Daiquiri, was made with white rum at the notorious Cuban bar El Floridita.
-Also in the late 50s early 60s, Tiki Bars were all the rage at places such as Trader Vic's with its exotic rum cocktail concoctions featuring the Zombie and Mai Tai.
+Following World War II, rum became hip in pre-Castro Cuba where luxury hotel bars in Havana became notorious for their rum-based cocktails.
+Ernest Hemingway's favorite cocktail was made with white rum at the notorious Cuban bar El Floridita.
+Then in the late 50s early 60s there was the Tiki Bar craze, such as Trader Vic's with its exotic rum cocktail concoctions.
+Nowadays there are two types of rum drinkers: the ones looking to mix it and the growing group of ones looking to sip it.

 Disclaimer: This section of the website is intended for visitors 21 years of age and older.